Social Icons

 Directed by Chris Renaud and Yarrow Cheney

-The Secret life of Pets is a 3D computer animated movie from the creators of Despicable Me and Minions (2015), Illumination Entertainment.
-Their previous movie franchise (Despicable Me) have been well received both critically and commercially and I have to say are great movies to get sucked into.
+The Secret Life of Pets is a 3D computer-animated movie from the creators of Despicable Me and Minions (2015), Illumination Entertainment.
+Their previous franchise (Despicable Me) has been well-received both critically and commercially, and I have to say, they’re great movies to get sucked into.

-This new addition is no Minions, and although I found the movie OK-ISH it wasn’t funny enough for me, but the movie will appeal to children.
+This new addition is no Minions, and although I found the movie OK-ish, it wasn’t funny enough for me.
+That said, it will likely appeal to children.

-My biggest dislike in this movie is the whole Disney/Pixar Toy Story rip-off.
-It was like I was back in Andy’s room again watching his animals (not toys this time) have a life outside of him.
-Then the two leads in this movie rip-off Max and Duke, reminded me of the feud between Woody and Buzz Lightyear.
+My biggest dislike for this movie is the whole Disney/Pixar’s Toy Story rip-off.
+It felt like I was back in Andy’s room again, watching his animals (not toys this time) have a life outside of him.
+Then, the two leads in this movie—Max and Duke—reminded me of the feud between Woody and Buzz Lightyear.

-This movie is being played as an original story, but to me it is a shabby rip-off of a great movie franchise, Disney/Pixar Toy Story, and I expected better from Illumination Entertainment.
+This movie is being marketed as an original story, but to me, it’s a shabby rip-off of a great franchise, Disney/Pixar’s Toy Story.
+I expected better from Illumination Entertainment.

-The movie starts with a short Minion movie, which for me was the height of the whole experience.
-It is not that The Secret Life of Pets is no good, but it is not great when you have to compare the movie with, Zootopia (2016) or Finding Dory (2016).
+The movie starts with a short Minions film, which, for me, was the highlight of the whole experience.
+It’s not that The Secret Life of Pets is no good, but it doesn’t hold up when compared to Zootopia (2016) or Finding Dory (2016).

-The movie’s theme, which is life after the owner’s head off to work, was the movie’s greatest barrier and halfway into it I wished the movie will take another turn from this story rip-off, but the writers and directors stuck to it.
+The movie’s theme, life after the owners head off to work, was its greatest barrier.
+Halfway through, I wished the movie would take a different turn from this story rip-off, but the writers and directors stuck to it.

-This is a wonderful year for animations, but Disney has got this year covered.
-The Secret life of pets starts interesting, but the whole journey which started with a goodbye and ended with a welcome home, was not grand enough to make me want to see it again.
+This has been a wonderful year for animations, but Disney has got it covered.
+The Secret Life of Pets starts off interestingly, but the whole journey—which begins with a goodbye and ends with a welcome home—wasn’t grand enough to make me want to see it again.

-My low rating is basically because the whole planned excitement I felt seeing the thriller was not the same when seeing the movie, the characters were too ordinary (except for Snowball, the white rabbit).
-The voice casting though is what you will enjoy, from Kevin Hart to Jenny Slate, I kind of preferred the voice casting of the supporting cast to the main.
+My low rating is mainly because the excitement I felt watching the trailer didn’t match the actual movie experience.
+The characters were too ordinary (except for Snowball, the white rabbit).
+The voice casting, though, is something you’ll enjoy—from Kevin Hart to Jenny Slate.
+I actually preferred the voice work of the supporting cast over the main characters.

-The movie’s plot is about a dog, Max and his owner’s love for one another.
-The owner came home one day with a surprise for Max a new dog, Duke.
+The movie’s plot revolves around a dog, Max, and his owner’s love for each other.
+One day, the owner comes home with a surprise for Max: a new dog, Duke.

-Max allowed his jealousy to get the best of him and tried to get rid of Duke, but later succumb to blackmailing him to do his will.
+Max lets his jealousy get the best of him and tries to get rid of Duke, but later succumbs to blackmailing him into doing his bidding.

-His plans backfired and now both are lost in the streets of New York.
-Their collars got stolen by alley cats and they got captured by animal control.
+His plans backfire, and now both dogs are lost in the streets of New York.
+Their collars get stolen by alley cats, and they’re captured by animal control.

-The trip is not over yet because they get rescued by a crazy rabbit named Snowball who welcomes them to his hate pet owners club.
+But the trip isn’t over yet—they get rescued by a crazy rabbit named Snowball, who welcomes them to his “hate pet owners” club.

-Now Max and Duke must find a way to get away from this new crowd and back to their owner.
+Now, Max and Duke must find a way to escape this new crowd and get back to their owner.

-Illumination may decide to make a sequel to this movie, since it is doing well in the box-office, and the story shouldn’t be had to get together, they can now go rip-off Toy Story 2.
+Illumination may decide to make a sequel to this movie since it’s doing well at the box office.
+And the story shouldn’t be hard to put together—they can just go rip off Toy Story 2.

 0 comments: